CoyPan/react-scroll-to-show-cb/README.md

 import ReactScrollToShowCb from'react-scroll-to-show-cb';

 ...
 //  ins: the instance of the ReactScrollToShowCb.
-You can get it the instance by [onInitEnd] ReactScrollToShowCb.Update(ins);
+You can get the instance by [onInitEnd] ReactScrollToShowCb.Update(ins);
 ...